wouterwietses/smelly-mars-rover/TECHDEBT.md

 ## To do

+## Doing

 - [ ] make heading private in RoverState

-## Doing
+  - [X] move turn left function to RoverState
+  - [ ] move turn right function to RoverState

 ## Done